nicegraham/appdriver/android/README.md

 Port 54129 will now be ready for selenium requests to physical device or emulator.
 Note that emulator binds localhost so you'll need some kinda socat/iptabes tool to do port-forwarding and make an emulator reachable from another machine.

+__UPDATE__ 2013-05-29

+    >>> driver.find_element('id','my_listview').get_attribute("ListView:getAdapter:getCount")
+    u'17'

+ Why?
+Apparently in Android if a ListView object has more items than can be displayed on screen, the views are "deleted" such that the WindowManager doesn't have them in the "mViews" variable.
+For testing, this means you will not be able to find it by any means whatsoever.
+If that's true, then how do you know that what you're looking for is off-screen and you need to scroll to it?
+With this new attribute, if you see that the number returned is bigger than the count you see using selenium's find_elements_by_* commands, you know you need to scroll down/up to see the rest.
+ And of course if you try this on a view that cannot be cast into a ListView, an exception will be thrown.

 __UPDATE__ 2013-04-28

 This doesn't work: